 Getting to the Cinque Terre

 Definitely the easiest way to get to the Cinque Terre is by train, with trains running straight from Milan, Rome, Turin or Tuscany to Genoa.
 From Genoa you can take a local train towards La Spezia and there are two options – either the regular train which stops at all the stations along the Cinque Terre, or the express train which takes you directly to La Spezia and then you can get the regional train between the five cities depending on where you’re staying.

-If you’re arriving by car (like we did), the easiest town to access by road is Monterosso which has a couple of big car parks with the most affordable fees.
+If you’re arriving by car, the easiest town to access by road is Monterosso which has a couple of big car parks with the most affordable fees.
 However, the drive into and out of the Cinque Terre are along winding cliff roads and are not for the faint of heart or for nervous drivers.
 Once you are there it is best to keep your car in parking for the whole time, as it is much more efficient to visit the five towns by local train.